Table Of Contents

 After this first experience, my Digital Marketing teacher asked who would volunteer to manage a vital government account here in Quebec, Canada.
 I volunteered and got the project (it was summer, and, in Canada, the other students wanted to enjoy the short summer we have here).
 I have to tell you: For someone who thought the $200 could do wonders, I was in front of a budget of many thousands (back then, a click rarely would cost more than $0.10).

 The project lasted the whole summer, and I could hone my PPC skills.
-Once the project was delivered, I was sure I wanted to work with PPC and Google ads in the future.
-So I aligned the rest of my credits to serve better this new career path I decided to take.
+Once the project was delivered, I was sure I wanted to work with PPC and Google Ads in the future.
+So I aligned the rest of my credits to better serve this new career path I decided to take.

 First Google Ads experience on my own